Technigo/project-react-native-app/README.md

 ## The problem

-I used styled components and added a hamburger menu to switvh between the button- and the shake-version.
+I used styled components and added a hamburger menu to switch between the button- and the shake-version.

 ## View it live